 If you have a pool, you put the inflatables in the water and have your group dive into get them and then pull them out.
 With this method, you can use pretty much any size inflatables since the real work is in swimming out to it.
 Make sure to have a lifeguard on duty if you choose to use this method.

 1. Play tournament style with at least 8 teams and work it down to the championship.
 Have everyone gather round and hype it up.
-You can even present an inflatable as a trophy to the winning team.
+You can even present the inflatables as a trophy to the winning team.

-2. Make sure to keep water running on the slip n slide and put down more soap after each relay.
+3. Make sure to keep water running on the Slip N Slide and put down more soap after each relay, otherwise, it tends not to feel very good for those participating.

-3. Don’t let participants walk or run on the slip n slide.
-They can run up to it, but it’s far to easy to fall and you want to make sure they are safe.
-Sliding on their knees or stomach seem to work best.
+4. Don’t let participants walk or run on the Slip N Slide.
+They can run up to it, but it’s far too easy to fall and you want to make sure they are safe.
+Sliding on their knees or stomach seems to work best.